sdt/kodi-cake-invaders-launcher/README.md

-This is a trivial plugin that launches EmulationStation by exec'ing it.
+This is a trivial plugin that launches Cake Invaders by exec'ing it.

-I run Kodi as a systemd service so when EmulationStation exits, systemd starts up a new instance of Kodi.
+I run Kodi as a systemd service so when Cake Invaders exits, systemd starts up a new instance of Kodi.